Consorts of the Jiaqing Emperor: Qianlong era

-Lady Wanyan entered the residence of Prince Jia of the First Rank in 1786 and was granted a title "Secondary Consort" (侧福晋).
-Her father became a general of Eight Banners in Shaanxi, later wrote a memorial thanking for the grace of his daughter.
+Lady Wanyan entered the residence of Prince Jia of the First Rank in 1786 and was granted the title of "Secondary Consort" (侧福晋).
+Her father who became a general of the Eight Banners in Shaanxi, later wrote a memorial thanking for the grace of his daughter.
 She remained childless until her death in 1792.

 Legacy

-In 1797, lady Wanyan was posthumously given a title "Consort Shu" (恕妃, "shu" meaning "forgiving").
+In 1797, Lady Wanyan was posthumously given the title "Consort Shu" (恕妃; "shu" meaning "forgiving").
 Her coffin was interred in 1803 at Chang Mausoleum in the Western Qing tombs.